 of the ultimate Creative Principle, of the eternal Self-enjoyment and Self-multiplication

-of Lord Siva in and through His Power or Sakti.
+of Lord Shiva in and through His Power or Sakti.

-The union of Linga with Yoni symbolises the creation of this universe by Lord Siva
+The union of Linga with Yoni symbolises the creation of this universe by Lord Shiva

 in conjunction with His Sakti or Power.